Last Updated on

 Features of the MacBook Pro 13-inch 2018:

 The Lenovo ThinkPad X1 Extreme laptop offers excellent power, albeit at a massive price tag.

 Could you spare some funds to buy an unstoppable workhorse?
-By far, Lenovo’s ThinkPad X1 Extreme mobile workstation is the most suitable laptop that will work correctly for your programming needs.
+By far, Lenovo’s ThinkPad X1 Extreme mobile workstation is the most suitable laptop for programming that will work correctly for your programming needs.

 The laptop has several configurations on offer, depending on your needs and budget.
 At the most basic, though, the Lenovo Think Pad is a pretty powerful machine, packed with a reliable graphics card found in a robust, carbon-fiber and aluminum package.
-This is, undoubtedly, a great machine for office or fieldwork.
+This is, undoubtedly, a great laptop for developers.

 Lenovo ThinkPad X1 Extreme review: Design

 The Lenovo ThinkPad is really a 15.6in laptop.
 For this reason, it was never designed to be the most compact of machines.
 Regardless, it is reasonably portable, notwithstanding the screen size and discrete graphics.
 Indeed, it weighs only 1.8kg and is 18.7mm thick when closed.

 Lenovo has designed the ThinkPad X1 Extreme with a versatile combination of physical connections.
 It has two USB 3 ports, two other USB Type-C ports on the left, one full-size HDMI video output, an SD card reader, a combined mic/headphone 3.5mm jack and a smart card reader.